 At Tabone Academy of Music, our instructors are well-trained and inspiring musicians who share our passion for educating people through their own love of music.
 We understand that you need more than just a certain skill level to be considered an all-around talented musician.
 Our instructors will teach you more than just music theory, including but not limited to stage confidence, creativity, and songwriting!
 At Tabone Academy of Music, we believe it's important to engage your untapped potential by significantly elevating more than just your ability to read music.
 Whether you are beginner or advanced, you'll be in the hands of some of the most influential musicians in Hamilton and the GTA, and you can be confident that every lesson will contribute to unlocking your overall musical talent!

 To learn more about our teachers, please refer to their individual bio's below.

 Founder + Piano Instructor

 David is an award-winning pianist from Hamilton, Ontario.
 He studied at The University of Western Ontario in the Music Education program.
 David had the unique opportunity of being the piano player under the direction of Phil Nimmons, outstanding Canadian Jazz Ambassador, in the UWO Jazz Orchestra.
 He majored in Music Education at The University of Toronto and has successfully been teaching music for over 30 years.
-He is the director and founder of the BR Xpression, an award-winning 250 contemporary vocal ensemble.
+He is the founder of the BR Xpression, an award-winning 250 contemporary vocal ensemble.
 He has a long list of achievements, including but not limited to winning the Directors Award for the HWCDSB and the Distinguished Service Award.
 He was a Nominee for the Prime Minister Award For Teaching Excellence and the Premiers Award for Teaching Excellence.
 David continues to change students lives through his passion + unique ability to elevate their talents.